-- The Buster and Nancy D. Alvord Award: in 2020 this award is given to Dr. William Hagopian.
-This Award reflects the recipients' philanthropic contributions to the Northwest alongside their role as an advocate, educator, or donor in support of the local biomedical research community.
+- The Buster and Nancy D. Alvord Award: in 2020 this award was given to Dr. William Hagopian.
+This Award reflects the recipients' role as an advocate, educator, or donor in support of the local biomedical research community.
 Read more about Bill's work here.

-- The Edison Award: in 2020 this award is given to Alex Dugdale (Advocacy for T1D), Don Wang (Board service), Amanda Egge (Board service).
-This award honors a select group of people who have provided exceptional service to NWABR.
-Read more about Alex's work here.
-Read more about Don's work here.
-Read more about Amanda's work here.
+- The Edison Award: in 2020 these awards were given to Alex Dugdale (Advocacy for T1D), Don Wang (Board service), Amanda Egge (Use of the Tools of Science).
+This award honors a select group of people who have provided exceptional service to NWABR and the broader community.

-NWABR Distinguished Service Awards (Now Known as the Edison Awards)
+NWABR Distinguished Service Awards (AKA the Edison Awards)